The Seventh Victim: Plot

-Judd approaches Mary and offers to bring her to visit Jacqueline at his residence, where she's been in hiding.
+Judd offers to bring Mary to visit Jacqueline at his residence, where she has been in hiding.
 There, Mary is briefly met by Jacqueline, who gestures her to be quiet before again vanishing.
 Determined to remain in New York, Mary takes a job at a kindergarten.
-Some time later, Esther breaks into Mary's apartment and confronts her in the shower, claiming that Jacqueline murdered Irving and urges Mary to return to Highcliffe.
-Mary tells Gregory and Jason what Esther told her and they resolve to locate Jacqueline and have her surrender herself to police for Irving's murder.
+Some time later, Esther breaks into Mary's apartment and confronts her in the shower, claiming that Jacqueline murdered Irving and urging Mary to return to Highcliffe.
+Mary tells Gregory and Jason what Esther told her and they resolve to locate Jacqueline and have her surrender herself to the police for Irving's murder.
 They unite with Judd, who takes them to meet Jacqueline.

-Jacqueline recounts how she came to join the Palladists, as well as how she inadvertently killed Irving, believing him to be an assassin sent by the cult to kill her.
-(The Palladists have a rule that any member who betrays the cult must die, and they believe Jacqueline betrayed them by talking about the cult to Judd, an outsider.)
+Jacqueline recounts how she came to join the Palladists, as well as how they had sequestered her at La Sagesse for months and how she inadvertently killed Irving, believing him to be an assassin sent by the cult to kill her.
+(The Palladists have a rule that any member who betrays the cult must die, and they believe Jacqueline betrayed them by discussing the cult to Judd, an outsider.)

 The cult members congregate to decide Jacqueline's fate.
 She would be the seventh person condemned for betrayal since the founding of the cult.
-However, the cult doesn't believe in directly committing acts of violence, feeling it's only permissible as a last resort.
+However, the cult does not believe in directly committing acts of violence, feeling it is only permissible as a last resort.
 Instead, they goad perceived offenders into committing suicide.
-Frances, because of her profound attachment to Jacqueline, begs the cult members to spare her but to no avail.
+Frances, because of her profound attachment to Jacqueline, begs the cult members to spare her, to no avail.

-The cultists kidnap Jacqueline and, over several hours, try to browbeat her into killing herself as she has long been suicidal anyway.
-They offer her a cup of poison.
-When she refuses to drink it, they let her leave, but send an assassin to follow her.
-The assassin chases her through the streets with a switchblade, but she eludes him and returns to her rented room above Dante's.
+The cultists kidnap Jacqueline and, over several hours, try to browbeat her into killing herself.
+They harangue her to drink from a glass of poison placed before her.
+When her will breaks and she reaches for the glass, Frances swipes the glass out of Jacqueline's hand and to the floor.
+The Palladists let Jacqueline leave, but they send an assassin to follow her.
+The assassin chases her through the streets with a switchblade, but she eludes him and returns to her rented room above Dante.
 Simultaneously, Jason and Judd confront the Palladists, condemning them for their dedication to evil, and recite lines from the Lord's Prayer in response to Mr. Brun's (a high-ranking member of the cult) nihilistic philosophical explanation for their doctrine.

-In the rooming house hallway, Jacqueline briefly encounters her neighbor, Mimi, a young woman who is terminally ill.
+In the rooming house hallway, Jacqueline briefly encounters her neighbor, Mimi, a terminally ill young woman.
 Mimi confesses to Jacqueline that she is afraid to die, and plans to have one last night out on the town.
-Jacqueline enters her own apartment and apparently hangs herself—the thud of the chair falling over is heard, but Mimi does not realize the significance of the sound as she leaves for the evening.
+Jacqueline enters her own apartment and apparently hangs herself; Mimi hears the thud of the chair falling over as she leaves for the evening.